 From the throw down alone, over $9,000 was raised.
-Though the final tally of donations, auctions and ticket sales is still yet to be determined, Cartier deemed the night a success.
+Though the final tally of donations, auctions, and ticket sales is not yet determined, Cartier deemed the night a success.
 However, the success of the event is not solely determined by the money raised; As Cartier granted a wish for a little girl to visit Walt Disney World, she threw her arms around his neck and exclaimed, “I love you, Martino!”

 Now that the event is over, it’s time for the planning crew to take a small break.
 But big plans are being worked on for the fifth annual event, coming October 2017.

 Want to see more highlights from the best New Jersey events?
 Catch up on our recap series, The Best of!

 Top (Hero) Image and Gallery Photo Credits: © Megan Roche / Best of NJ